KaeptnBalu/Arduino_Spot_Welder_V2/KiCad_PCB_Files/README.md

 This way you get a 5$ coupon for your order and i get some percent discount at the shop for upcoming projects.

-As the Gerber File you can use the Spot_Welder_V2_Gerber.zip which has both boards combined to one big board.
+As the Gerber Files you can use the Spot_Welder_V2_Gerber.zip or the latest Spot_Welder_V2.1_Gerber.zip which have both boards combined to one big board.
 You have to cut this in half at home to get the two single boards.